Renton police officer arrested on suspicion of assaulting woman in Des Moines

 A Renton Police officer was arrested on suspicion of assaulting a woman in Des Moines on Saturday, according to police.

-Des Moines Police officers responded to the 25000 block of 16th Avenue South after a crying woman called 911 around 6 a.m., according to a statement from the Des Moines Police Department.
+Officers responded to the 25000 block of 16th Avenue South after a crying woman called 911 around 6 a.m., according to a statement from the Des Moines Police Department.

 When police arrived, they found the woman and a man who was identified as a current Renton police officer.
 The man was arrested and booked into King County Jail on suspicion of second-degree assault, according to the statement.

 The Seattle Times is not naming the man because he has not yet been formally charged.
+He was released from King County Jail Monday on conditional release, according to jail records.

 The relationship between the officer and woman is still being determined, said Des Moines Police Sgt.
-Tony Nowacki, and no further details about what occurred were available.
+Tony Nowacki, and no further details about what occurred were immediately available.

 The officer has been placed on administrative leave as he is being investigated, according to a statement from the Renton Police Department.